SalK91/convex_optimization/docs/convex/18a_pareto.md

 ## 10.1 Classical Optimality

-In standard convex optimization, we minimize one function:
+In standard convex optimization, we minimize one convex function:
-\[
+$$
 x^* \in \arg\min_{x \in \mathcal{X}} f(x),
-\]
+$$
 where $\mathcal{X}$ is a convex feasible set.

-Here, optimality is absolute — there exists a single best point (or equivalence class) minimizing one measure of performance.
+Optimality is *absolute*: there exists (or can exist) one best point minimizing a single criterion.

-But what if we have multiple objectives that cannot all be minimized simultaneously?
+But what happens when we must minimize *several* convex functions simultaneously?

 ## 10.2 Multi-Objective Convex Optimization